The holomorphic couch theorem: The blob and its boundary

-Since $\emb(X,Y,h)$ is compact and connected, and since $\lift_x$ is conti\-nuous, $\blob(x)$ is compact and connected as well.
-Our goal is to show that $\blob(x)$ is homeomorphic to a closed disk.
-The strategy of the proof is to analyze the boundary of $\blob(x)$.
-We will show that every point in $\partial\blob(x)$ is attained by a special kind of map in $\emb(X,Y,h)$ which we call a slit mapping rel $x$.
+Assume hypothesis \myhyperlink{h4}.
+Since $\emb(X,Y,h)$ is compact (Lemma \ref{lem:compactness}) and connected (Theorem \ref{thm:connected}), and since $\lift_x$ is conti\-nuous (Lemma \ref{lem:cont}), the set $\blob(x,X,Y,h)$ is compact and connected for any $x \in X$.
+Our goal is to show that the blob is homeomorphic to a closed disk (Theorem \ref{thm:blobisdisk}).
+The strategy of the proof is to analyze the boundary of the blob.
+We will show that every point in $\partial\blob(x,X,Y,h)$ is attained by a special kind of map in $\emb(X,Y,h)$ which we call a slit mapping rel $x$.